Christina Adams made lobster macaroni and cheese with camel milk. So good! It is healthier, nutritious and tasty.

 7. The Bucket of Healthy Fatty Acids

 Camels’ milk fat contains the much higher concentration of long-chained fatty acids (C 14 – C 18) than short-chained fatty acids and is, therefore, healthier.
-The Omega 3 and Conjugated Linoleic Acid (CLA) are even more important among the other fatty acids.
-CM have 3 times more Omega 3 and CLA than naturally grazing cows’ milk.
+The Omega 3 and Conjugated Linoleic Acid (CLA) is even more important among the other fatty acids.
+CM has 3 times more Omega 3 and CLA than naturally grazing cows’ milk.
 Such compounds are attracting young generations to be kept healthy and attractive.Easy Understandable But Important Features of Camel Milk

 Camel Meat is Special